-An initial activity of the DPCU is to identify and classify all organisations and groups of people with interests in development and poverty reduction in the district.
-The identification and participation of all stakeholders will lead to sustained capacity building, dissemination and demand for M&E results.
-See an example ofsome stakeholders identified in Table 3.1
+An initial activity of the PPMED is to identify and classify all organisations and groups of people with interests in development poverty reduction. and identification The participation of all stakeholders will lead to sustained capacity building, dissemination and demand for M&E results.
+See an example of

+Box 3.1: M&E Plan Format

-CHAPTER 1 Introduction
+CHAPTER Introduction

-☑ Goal and Objectives of DMTDP
+1 ☑ Goal and Objectives of SMTDP

-✓ Purpose of the M&E Plan
+☑ Purpose of the M&E Plan

-☑ Implementation Status of the DMTDP
+☑ Implementation Status of the SMTDP

-CHAPTER 2 M&E Activities
+CHAPTER M&E Activities

-☑ Stakeholders Analysis
+2 ☑ Stakeholders Analysis

 ☑ M&E Conditions and Capacities

 ✓ Indicators & Targets

 ☑ M&E Matrix

 ☑ M&E Calendar (Work Plan)

 ☑ M&E Budget

 ☑ How Data will be Collected and Collated

 ☑ How Data will be Analysed and Used

 ☑ How and when to report on findings

 ☑ How Dissemination will be done

-☑ Which Evaluations will be done and how
+☑ Which Evaluations will be done

 ☑ How Participatory M&E will be done

-CHAPTER 3 Other issues of Relevance to M&E
+CHAPTER Other issues of Relevance to M&E

-☑ E.g. Collaboration with Development
+3 ☑ E.g. Collaboration with Development

 Partners

+☑ Process of developing the M&E Plan